Tuesday, September 26, 2023

 On our drive back into Alice Springs, we agreed that we couldn't spend another night in the cramped and dusty National Road Transport Museum Campground.

-So we booked a powered site in the Alice Springs Tourist Park.
+So, we booked a powered site at the Alice Springs Tourist Park.
 It was our first powered site in just over three months.
-We were here to stock up and stayed for two days before heading off.
+We were there to restock supplies and stayed for two days before setting off.